 Unemployment rates have the greatest impact on the small and part-time farming sectors of the Association's portfolio.
 Essentially, these sectors of the portfolio have a larger dependence on non-farm income and are influenced to a greater extent by the general economy.

-Unfortunately, Georgia's economic recovery continues to lag the overall national recovery.
-The unemployment rate for Georgia is estimated to be 6.9%, while, the U.S. unemployment rate is expected to be 5.7%.
-Unemployment rates for both Georgia and the U.S. are expected to improve in 2015 but Georgia will continue to lag.
+Georgia's economy is expected to expand faster than the national economy for 2016.
+The unemployment rate for Georgia is estimated to be 5%, while, the U.S. unemployment rate is expected to be 5.5%.
+Unemployment rates for both Georgia and the U.S. are expected to improve in 2016.
 The improvements in the employment rates for our Local Service Area (LSA) could lead to improvement in the demand for recreational real estate and hobby farms.